and-kal/second-brain/content/tech/ShellCommands.md

 ## History expansion

 History expansion is done via excalamation marks (called ›bangs‹). `!!` executes the previous command again.
 In order to execute the third most recent command again, you would type `!-3`. `!cd` would execute the most recent command starting with `cd`, while `!?cd?` would execute the most recent command that had `cd` somewhere in it.
 With `!123` you can execute a command again based on its index in the history (as you can retrieve via `history` or by accessing `~/.bash_history`).
 If you only want to print the command from history, but not execute, add `:p` to the history expansion command: `!-5:p`.
-Though `echo "!-5"` would work as well. `!$` will retrieve the final word from your previous command, and `!*` will retrieve all arguments from your last command (unlike `!!`, which retrieve the program and its arguments).
+Though `echo "!-5"` would work as well. `!$` will retrieve the final word from your previous command, and `!*` will retrieve all arguments from your last command (unlike `!!`, which retrieves the program and its arguments).
 With `^` you can easily replace a string in your last command and execute it again.
 Let's say you mistyped a command: `mount /dev/s1 /media/hdd`.
 You can then correct it and execute it, by just typing `^s1^sda1`.
 Alternatively, you could write: `!!:s/s1/sda1/`

 ## Mounting and unmounting